sasquatcheggs/PhotonLauncher/README.md

 For now, the files specified in the first four fields must exist for the launcher to work properly.
 In they future, the configs may be auto-generated.

 Redirect injection functionality is planned, but for now, [PhotonRedirector](https://github.com/sasquatcheggs/PhotonRedirector) is required.

+## Releases:
+Releases will be published as an all-in-one drop-in solution.

+They will include the following:
+- PhotonRedirector.dll and LANSettings.txt
+- winmm.dll and winmm.txt (for injecting PhotonRedirector)
+- Luxon Server.exe, config.yml, and LuxonLicense.txt
+- PhotonLauncher.exe compiled as a self-contained executable and launcher_config.json

+Once these files are placed next to a game executable, the executable must be specified in `launcher_config.json` before it is ready to use.